 Instructions

-- Grate the potatoes using your food processor’s grating attachment.
-Wipe the food processor clean with a paper towel, and use the food processor's standard blade to chop the onion.
+- Wipe the food processor clean with a paper towel and use the food processor's standard blade to chop the onion.

-- Drop spoonfuls of the mixture into the prepared baking sheet, forming 12 very thin pancakes- press with your hands to flatten the patties as much as you can, while keeping their shape.
+- Drop spoonfuls of the mixture onto the prepared baking sheet, forming 12 very thin pancakes.
+Press with your hands to flatten the patties as much as possible while keeping their shape.
+Generously spray the latkes with oil.

 Notes